-When all data is placed in-memory, then sorting is called internal sorting.
+- When all data is placed in the main memory or internal memory then sorting is called internal sorting.

 What is stable sorting?